US/DS Light Blinking: Causes and Fixes

 6. Power Disruptions

-Afterward, US/DS connectivity may blink while systems reboot and recalibrate.
-Consider getting an uninterrupted power supply (UPS) backup battery if electrical stability is an issue in your area.
+Surges, spikes, and outages can force reboots.
+Afterward, US/DS may blink while systems recalibrate.
+Consider a UPS if electrical stability is an issue in your area.

 7. Unpaid Internet Bills